jessepav/lacygoill-wiki-backup/awk/awk.md

     {
         print \
               $1,    # middle of action
-              $2,    # "
-              $3,    # after action
+              $2     # after action
     }                # after rule

-This shows that you can comment any end of line.
+This shows that you can comment *any* end of line.

 ##
 # Pattern